napari/napari/docs/developers/documentation/docs_template.md

 nbscreenshot(viewer)
 ```

-Note how we've included the `nbscreenshot` import in this hidden cell.
+Note how we've included the `nbscreenshot` import in this removed cell.
 Even though in the
 example above we imported `nbscreenshot` to show its functionality, you should place the
-import in a hidden cell when you write your documentation.
+import in a removed cell when you write your documentation.

-Here are some examples of settings you might want to use in a hidden input cell to make your screenshot look pretty:
+Here are some examples of settings you might want to use in a `remove-input` cell to make your screenshot look pretty:
 - window resizing (as above)
 - [toggling visible layers](https://napari.org/api/stable/napari.layers.Layer.html#napari.layers.Layer.visible)
 - [setting the slider position to a particular slice](https://napari.org/api/stable/napari.components.Dims.html#napari.components.Dims.current_step)